 Here’s a handy chart for reference:

-CEI offers a different perspective for gauging the success of your collections efforts than DSO—or even average collection period.
-Whereas DSO measures success based on how fast you’re able to collect receivables, CEI measures success based on having as few uncollectible receivables as possible.
+Collection effectiveness index offers a different perspective for gauging the success of your collections efforts than DSO—or even average collection period.
+Whereas DSO measures success based on how fast you’re able to collect receivables, collection effectiveness index measures success based on having as few uncollectible receivables as possible.
 The former is a measurement of time while the latter is a measurement of quality.
 This is an important distinction, as the two can—and should—be measured together for the most accurate picture of your accounts receivable performance.

 The collection effectiveness index formula